-Since before Tammy Wynette spelled all of this out over 50 years ago, country music has dealt with these sorrows honestly.
-Cheating hearts aren't always countered with Carrie Underwood's baseball bat — although "Before He Cheats" is awesome — or Taylor Swift's pop anthems.
-Instead, a lot of the following selections are love songs for the innocent family members effected by divorce.
+Since before Tammy Wynette spelled all of this out over 50 years ago, country music has dealt with these sorrows head-on.
+Cheating hearts aren't always countered with Carrie Underwood's baseball bat -- although "Before He Cheats" is incredible -- or Taylor Swift's pop anthems.
+Instead, a lot of the following selections are love songs for innocent family members affected by divorce.

-With so many potential and worthy choices, there's no point in ranking the 10 best country songs about divorce.
-Instead, it's a roundup of 10 solid selections that prove that such songs address more than the initial sting of falling out of love.
+Singers across genres have long sung about the topic of breakups or divorce, including, but hardly limited to, Beyonce, Kelly Clarkson, Fleetwood Mac, Alanis Morissette, Britney Spears and Coldplay.
+With so many potential and worthy choices, there's no point in ranking the 10 definitive country songs about divorce.
+Instead, it's a list of 10 solid selections that prove that such songs address more than the initial heartbreak of falling out of love.

 With her usual mix of wit and common sense, Loretta Lynn tears apart the social stigmas that are still attached to a lot of divorced women.

 Here's another modern tale about kids from split families, spending every other weekend with their dad.
-It's an unfortunate arrangement for all involved that seems more like "forever" than a marriage.
+It's an unfortunate arrangement for all involved that feels more like "forever" than a marriage.

-“Do You Want Fries With That?,” Tim McGraw
+5. "Do You Want Fries With That?"
+Tim McGraw

 Musical comedian and guitar ace Jerry Reed brought a little levity to divorce proceedings with this classic single about a man getting the lesser half of a shared estate.